 8. At any point in the process, ask for help

-Moving is not easy.
+Space planning is not easy.
 You can bring in a consultant or assistant at any point in the process to help you and your team along.
 There is never any need for you to do all the heavy listing.
-Envirotech Office can help throughout all stages of the moving process; workspace consulting, office furniture liquidation and the purchase of budget-friendly office furniture.
+Envirotech Office can help throughout all stages of the space planning process; workspace consulting, office furniture liquidation and the purchase of budget-friendly office furniture.